 The Adaptation Sub-Committee (ASC) of the Committee on Climate Change reports to Parliament every two years on the Government’s progress in preparing the UK for the impacts of climate change, by delivering the National Adaptation Programme (NAP).

 The NAP focuses on the whole of the UK for a small number of reserved policy areas (issues on which only the UK Parliament can make laws), and focuses on England for devolved matters, which make up the majority.
 This is because the Devolved Administrations (Scotland, Wales and Northern Ireland) make policy independently on devolved matters.

 The ASC’s second report to Parliament on the National Adaptation Programme (NAP) was published in June 2017, and followed an initial assessment in 2015.
 The key findings of the ASC’s evaluation of the NAP are:

 - The NAP is a good first step, but the next iteration should be a more strategic, focused document, to make sure the most important priorities are clear and the most urgent issues are being tackled.
 There should be improved monitoring and evaluation of key policies that aim to address the risks of climate change.

 - There are plans in place and action is being taken to address the risk of future water scarcity.
 Significant decisions in terms of new water storage, treatment and supply infrastructure will need to be taken.
 Reforming the water abstraction licencing regime also remains an urgent priority.

 The ASC’s 2017 report is accompanied by a wealth of background data and indicators published in technical annexes to the main report.
 The Government responded to the ASC’s 2015 progress report in October 2015 and will respond to the 2017 report in October 2017.

-Prior to 2015, the ASC produced a series of non-statutory reports that assessed progressing in preparing for climate change in key sectors:
+Prior to 2015, the ASC produced a series of non-statutory reports that assessed progress in preparing for climate change in key sectors:

 - The ASC’s 2012 progress report considered preparedness for water scarcity and flooding.